jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 1. Install and Run PCFDev.

-2. Start an VMware GemFire cluster.
+2. Start an [vmware-gemfire-name] cluster.

 3. Create a User-Provided Service (CUPS).